codership/galera/Docs_tommi/python3/source/recovery.rst

 The only sign of a node failure is a loss of connection to the node process as seen by another node.
-The node is considered failed when it is no longer a member of the cluster primary component, that is, when the members of the primary component no longer see it.
+The node is considered failed when it is no longer a member of the cluster :term:`Primary Component`, that is, when the members of the primary component no longer see it.
 From the perspective of the failed node (unless it has crashed itself), it has lost connection to the primary component.